nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Filtering Planned Modules

-Filters the planned modules of contacts to return a list of persons with any of the planned modules specified by the user.
+Filters the planned modules of contacts to return a list of persons with any of the planned modules specified.

 Format: `filterplanmod PLANNED_MODULE [PLANNED_MODULE]…`

-* Filters the contact list for person's with any of the specified `PLANNED_MODULE`.
+* Filters the contact list for persons with any of the specified `PLANNED_MODULE`.
+* You may input more than 1 module.

 Examples: